YanaTsybata/pixel_paint/README.md

 # Pixel Paint

-Pixel Paint is a simple Pixel art drawing application built with Pygame.
+Pixel Paint is a simple Pixel Art drawing application built with Pygame.

 ## Features